Covid 19 coronavirus Victoria: Alarming rise in 'real' jobless rate

-A new analysis of the "real" unemployment rate in Victoria has shown the number of people on the dole has soared since the second lockdown.
+A new analysis of the "real" unemployment rate in the Australian state of Victoria has shown the number of people on the dole has soared since the second lockdown.

 More than 400,000 unemployed Victorians are set to have their dole payments slashed by A$300 a fortnight in the Senate this week as they remain confined to their homes to protect fellow citizens' lives.